 Lovers of ancient forms of transport will find much to explore.
 There are locks, old mills and transhipment buildings, viaducts and vintage boats on the canals.
 The old canal towns and villages of Athy, Kilcock, Lyons village, Naas and Robertstown were transportation centres as far back as 220 years ago; today they retain their boating heritage.
 Kildare IWAI organise boating events along the canal where boaters, locals and visitors have the opportunity to meet up.

 With our colleagues in the Barrow, Dublin, North Barrow, Offaly and Royal branches, we participate in the Nav-Watch project.
-We encourage everyone to log navigation issues encountered on their travels along the Grand Canal, Royal Canal and the River Barrow navigation.
+Navigating the Grand and Royal Canals and the River Barrow gives boaters a unique perspective of problems affecting banks, structures and the navigation, not obvious when viewed from the paths along the canal corridor.